Title: Deputy Leader and Lead Member for Resources

 · installing the preferred road safety improvements for Hellingly village

 · the ‘NO to Landraise' campaign and pushed for modern, environmentally sound solutions to support recycling and re-using.

 My home life

 I have been married to Joanna, who is a prolific cookery writer, for 30 years and our children have set off on their own careers.
 Although I have many professional interests in leadership, change and programme management, I'm a full time councillor and hope to remain so.

 My spare time

-In my spare time I play tennis, go to the gym and walk a lot – anything to burn off the calories that my wife's work generates.
+In my spare time I play golf, go to the gym and walk a lot – anything to burn off the calories that my wife's work generates.